Book Lists

 Best New Horror 4

-Best New Horror has established itself as the world''s most admired annual collection, showcasing the very best in contemporary horror fiction.
-For this latest bloodcurdling feast of terror, the multi-award winning editors have chosen such modern masterpieces as the first book publication of a new ghost story by Clive Barker; Peter Straub''s stunning novella set in a fear-haunted Vietnam; John Lennon''s alternate history by Ian R. MacLeod, and Kim Newman''s acclaimed novella about Victorian vampires.
+Best New Horror has established itself as the world's most admired annual collection, showcasing the very best in contemporary horror fiction.
+For this latest bloodcurdling feast of terror, the multi-award winning editors have chosen such modern masterpieces as the first book publication of a new ghost story by Clive Barker; Peter Straub's stunning novella set in a fear-haunted Vietnam; John Lennon's alternate history by Ian R. MacLeod, and Kim Newman's acclaimed novella about Victorian vampires.
 Plus razor sharp stories on the cutting edge of horror by some of the greatest contemporary masters of fear, including Peter Atkins, Poppy Z. Brite, John Brunner, Christopher Fowler, Thomas Ligotti, M. John Harrison, Lisa Tuttle, Karl Edward Wagner, Kate Wilhelm, Douglas E. Winter and many more.

-Best Horror from Fantasy Tales
+Fantasy Tales 4

 release date: Oct 10, 2013

-Best Horror from Fantasy Tales
+Fantasy Tales 4

 Best New Horror 3